Ozone can come from a variety of sources, and often serves as an important component to a comprehensive water

 does not require additives that may leave behind residuals.
 In addition, dissociation of ozone with UV may also help to

-This process also creates the hydroxyl radical used in advanced oxidation processes.
+Because the process creates the hydroxyl radical as an intermediate in the removal of ozone, it is one of the main advanced oxidation processes.